neilSchroeder/personal-projects/README.md

     find24:
         A python program for very quickly finding a combination of operations on 4 numbers such that the outcome is 24.

+    flou:
+        A python program to play flou.
+IN PROGRESS

     bw_conv_cb:
         A python program for fitting a Breit-Wigner distribution convoluted with a Crystal Ball distribution.